 4. Australian Shepherd

-Plus, they prefer to be with their families instead of being alone, so running is a great chance for your Aussie to get plenty of exercise while also spending time with you.
+Plus, one of the facts about Australian Shepherds is that they prefer to be with their families instead of being alone, so running is a great chance for your Aussie to get plenty of exercise while also spending time with you.
 They tend to enjoy short or long distances as well as running on trails with obstacles.

 5. Border Collie

 The Border Collie is known for its high energy and herding instincts.
 Some facts about Border Collies are that they are highly intelligent, bursting with energy, and loves having a job to do.
 With a lean, athletic build, these dogs are sure-footed and fast with plenty of endurance to spare.
 This makes the Border Collie a great running partner for short or long distances.

 The Boxer, like other dogs on this list, has running in their blood.
 Originally bred to chase down large game, these sturdy dogs also served as couriers during wartime.
 They are working dogs, so love having a job to do.